 PAWS: Animal Assisted Therapy offers services delivered by a Certified Professional Practitioner in Animal Assisted Play Therapy/ Special Needs Teacher and approved therapy dog.
-Due to the high level of training Sarah and Frank have both received in order to offer quality services, a reasonable fee is charged as listed below.
+Please contact Sarah for prices.

 We are a mobile service that will visit your location.
 There is an additional fee of 40p per mile if the total journey exceeds 60 miles.
 Please note we are only able to work once a day due to animal welfare.

 Animal Assisted Activities

 Animal Assisted Activities are defined as informal therapeutic interactions with an animal.
 In these sessions, the clients are able to interact with Frank through games and nurturing activities.
 Frank is an approved AAPT™ dog and very much enjoys interacting with different people.
 Although not considered a therapy, Animal Assisted Activities provide many therapeutic benefits to individuals.
 It has been found through these interactions levels of the stress-reducing hormone oxytocin increases.
 During AAA, interactions are spontaneous and there is no recording or evaluating of the session.

 Animal Assisted Therapy is facilitated by health service professionals; such as therapists, teachers and nurses.
 AAT is a goal-directed intervention and individualised plans are created based on these goals.
 There are a range of focus areas that can be developed with the use of AAT including, physical, social, emotional and mental health.
 Objectives can be taken from Educational Health Care Plans.
 Detailed reports are provided which can be used in annual reviews.